babylonhealth/ios-playbook/Cookbook/Proposals/SmarterDiffs.md

 ]))
 ```

 This eliminates the issue of the first approach when some state changes may be ignored by the test.
 It comes with a cost of actually creating all the intermediate states that might not be directly related to what test is testing which adds some amount of boilerplate.
-Another issue is that when this single assert fails it's very hard to extract what actually cuased this failure from the error message until we go and check each states separately.
+Another issue is that when this single assert fails it's very hard to extract what actually caused this failure from the error message until we go and check each states separately.
 First option also suffers from this issue when each state consists of a lot of properties but it becomes much worse with a single assert.

 ## Motivation